ukxxx/Netology-Team-Project/README.md

 ## Features

-- Start the matchmaking process with a custom keyboard.
+- Matchmaking process based on user age and location.
 - View potential matches one by one and move to the next match.
 - Save a potential match to favorites for future reference.
 - View the list of saved favorite matches.